vsoch/citelang/docs/getting_started/user-guide.rst

 ^^^^^^^^^

-It may be that you want to disambiguate different aliases, or ignore contributions by bots or just particular authors (e.g., there was a single commit from "root" in a repository I was parsing, and I can't do much with that).
+It may be that you want to disambiguate different aliases, or ignore contributions by bots or just particular files or authors (e.g., there was a single commit from "root" in a repository I was parsing, and I can't do much with that).
 To support this, we allow an optional filters file, which might look like the following: